Fast track your career in surgery.

-The Master of Surgery (Neurosurgery) consists of 48 credit points (cp), including core units and elective units of study.
-Core units of study comprise introductory study in biostatistics (6cp) and a research dissertation (18cp).
+The Master of Surgery consists of 48 credit points (cp), including core units and elective units of study.
+Core units of study comprise introductory study in biostatistics (6cp) or Introduction to Clinical Epidemiology) and a research dissertation (18cp).
 You will complete a research dissertation in your chosen areas which involves enrolment in two units of study designated Dissertation A and Dissertation B. Students also complete 24 cp of elective units of study chosen from the list of elective units offered by the school.

 The knowledge that graduates develop through this course will complement the practical experience they obtain as advanced trainee in surgery at teaching hospitals through the Royal Australasian College of Surgeons (or equivalent) training program.
 This course is not a qualification to practice surgery.